 6G wireless: A new strategic vision

-In this white paper, we leverage the wealth of technical and commercial experience of the industry partners of the University of Surrey 5GIC and set out a commercially credible vision for the successor to 5G.
+In this white paper, we leverage the wealth of technical and commercial experience of the industry partners of our 5G/6G Innovation Centre and set out a commercially credible vision for the successor to 5G.

 Large intelligent metasurfaces for 5G/6G